MicrosoftDocs/Viva/Viva/goals/custom-url-widget.md

 To embed a Power BI Dashboard, follow the same steps above and add the Power BI URL to the embed widget.
 You can obtain the Power BI Dashboard URL from the “embed to a website or portal” option within the file menu on Power BI.

 > [!IMPORTANT]
-> To view the data in the widget, users may have to login to Power BI a second time.
+> To view the data in the widget, users may have to log in to Power BI a second time.

 :::image type="content" source="../media/goals/custom-url-widget-images/example-custom-url-3.png" alt-text="Screenshot of the custom url widget connecting to a Power BI dashboard.":::